 - Urge incontinence (more common in women).

-There are no specific physical signs and the diagnosis is usually made from the symptoms and confirmed with urodynamic studies.
+There are no specific physical signs and the diagnosis is usually made from the symptoms and confirmed with urodynamic testing.

 - Stress incontinence